Why villagers haven't left a mudslide prone mountain — and how a novel plan might help

 But she says before long, many people seemed to have returned to Mount Elgon.
 "The fact is that people did not want to move to those places."

 Officials have been slow to build promised new housing there.
+Droughts have cut into annual harvests.
 But also, the new plots were 230 miles east, in a part of the country with a different language, different traditions – where people lacked the connections that help them survive.

 Most significantly, says Laker-Oketta, it was a top-down solution – a problem that has undermined other attempts to help people in Mount Elgon and likely elsewhere too.